twilio/twilio-go/rest/trusthub/v1/docs/ComplianceInquiriesCustomersInitializeApi.md

 > TrusthubV1ComplianceInquiry CreateComplianceInquiry(ctx, optional)

 Create a new Compliance Inquiry for the authenticated account.
 This is necessary to start a new embedded session.

+Create a new Compliance Inquiry for the authenticated account.
+This is necessary to start a new embedded session.